 Marriage Talk: You’ve got the ring…..but did you have the talk?
-Things you and your mate should talk about before marriage.
+How to stop common marriage problems before they begin.

 Congratulations!
 You’re getting married.
 This is one of the biggest milestones of your life.
 There’s lots of planning to make everything right for the big day and you’re making sure that everything is perfect.

 You’ve got the ring, the dress, and all your bridesmaids in order.
 Your dream venue has an opening and you’ve booked the date!
 You’ve chosen the invitations, the photographer, and videographer.
 Your list is almost complete, but you’re missing something.
 One major thing.